 Forth-billed Robert Strauss had more film experience than the young leads, having starred for Billy Wilder in Stalag 17 and The Seven Year Itch, and with Mickey Rooney in The Atomic Kid and The Bridges at Toko-Ri.
 Here he’s the dour hack researcher looking to cheat his way into Dr. Carson’s good graces.
 He’s certainly effective.

 Finally, there’s little Patty Duke in her bit as Marjorie Sutherland, the Little Girl Who Meets A Monster.
 Karloff’s playmate took the plunge in Frankenstein, and Richard Wordsworth’s tea-time girl in The Quatermass Xperiment got off with just a smashed doll, but this encounter is curiously under-directed.
 It plays as if Marjorie is going to be victimized, but the scene ends without emphasis.
 Whether or not Scott Nelson slays little Marjorie remains unclear to me.
-I remember a dispute about this issue becoming a big deal fifteen or so years ago on an online discussion board, with Bill Warren, Tom Weaver and others expressing a difference of opinion.
+I remember a dispute about this issue becoming a big deal on an online discussion board fifteen or so years ago, with Bill Warren, Tom Weaver and others expressing a difference of opinion.
 Either Yeaworth didn’t do enough with the sequence, or perhaps someone decided to cut the scene short, to better align with (the post-Code version of) Frankenstein.

 The least-loved puzzle piece in 4D Man is Ralph Carmichael’s overstated, emphatic jazz score.
 After a hundred listens it no longer seems strange to me, but I’m in the minority.
 The ‘sting’ mini-cues intrude even on dialogue scenes in a way appropriate to a UPA cartoon.
 The Variety review wasn’t kind to the music either, saying that the trend of jazz scores for film was burning out — the big winner was apparently I Want to Live from the previous year.
 The best thing about the blaring music is the way it backs off at crucial moments to let suspenseful silence take over, or to allow the above-mentioned shimmering Musical Sound Effect to do its stuff.
 My point of comparison has become Les Baxter’s jazzy music accompaniment for Panic in Year Zero!
 It certainly gets our attention, yet often seems extraneous, and overpowers the story.

 I strongly remember seeing 4D Man’s trailer when my parents took me to Journey to the Center of the Earth early in 1960, on my eighth birthday.
-4D’s premise became the source of many a playground argument: when Scott enters 4D, does he retain his mass?
+4D’s premise became the source of many a playground argument: does Scott retain his mass when enters 4D?
 If gravity still affects him, why doesn’t he immediately fall to the center of the earth?
 If not, why doesn’t he float up off the floor?
 Ah, the great debates of the third grade.
 The kid with the goriest explanation invariably won.

 Kino cared about the extras as well — we get two commentaries and a friendly video interview with Jack H. Harris (who passed away just two years ago).
-I expected Harris to be more coarse, but he comes off as charming; he describes setting up the insurance policy so that he could put a flyer on posters offering to pay a million dollars to anybody who can duplicate what’s seen in the movie.
+I expected Harris to be more coarse but he comes off as charming; he describes setting up an insurance policy to allow him to put a flyer on posters offering to pay a million dollars to anybody who can duplicate what’s seen in the movie.
 Lee Meriwether sits for an interview as well, and we love her right from the start.
 She’s open and candid about the working situation on 4D Man, when everybody lived out at the Valley Forge compound during filming.
 She has kind words for Jack Harris as well.

 Yeaworth’s son Kris provides a personal take on the picture … explaining everything from the family POV, with lots of personal observations on people and individual shots.
 For instance, right off the top Kris tells us that Bart Sloane painted over photos, for what we think are matte paintings.
 Valley Forge was 160 acres with sixty buildings dating back to the Civil War, so the actors could just move in.
 The whole thing sounds like a summer camp housing a film studio.
 Kris implies that simple economics dictated Roy Parker’s off-screen demise — the movie could only afford actor Robert Strauss for a few days.
 He also points out where Ralph Carmichael’s soundtrack music repurposes cues from The Blob.